Protein skimmer: Design

+Another often overlooked benefit of cone geometry is that it allows the skimmer to operate with a lower internal waterline while still maintaining a stable foam head.
+The tapered body promotes a gradual compression of the air-water mixture and reduces radial turbulence, allowing foam to consolidate more efficiently as it rises.
+In practice, this reduces the required operating water height compared to a cylindrical body, which in turn reduces backpressure on the pump’s air and water intakes.
+This allows increased air draw with less water flow and turbulence.
+As a result, some cone-body skimmers can operate effectively in relatively shallow sump depths (e.g., ~4–6 inches).

+Critics have argued that the reduced volume and height of a cone body decreases dwell time; however, work by Randy Holmes-Farley and others shifted emphasis away from dwell time as the primary efficiency metric, instead highlighting the importance of air-water interfacial area and bubble density, where modern cone-body needlewheel skimmers excel.

-Overall, protein skimmers can be classed in two ways depending on whether they operate by co-current flow or counter-current flow.
+Overall, protein skimmers were once classed in two ways depending on whether they operate by co-current flow or counter-current flow.
 In a co-current flow system, air is introduced at the bottom of the chamber and is in contact with the water as it rises upwards towards the collection chamber.
 In a counter-current system, air is forced into the system under pressure and moves against the flow of the water for a while before it rises up towards the collection cup.
 Because the air bubbles may be in contact with the water for a longer period in a counter-current flow system, protein skimmers of this type are considered by some to be more effective at removing organic wastes.

+Since the popularization of Bubble-Plate technology and high-efficiency mixing pumps, 'counter-current' vs. 'co-current' differentiation has lost relevance.

 Co-current flow systems

 Air stone

 The original method of protein skimming, running pressurized air through a diffuser to produce large quantities of microbubbles, remains a viable, effective, and economic choice, although newer technologies may require lower maintenance.
 The air stone is most often an oblong, partially hollowed block of wood, most often of the genus Tilia.
 The most popular wooden air-stones for skimmers are made from limewood (Tilia europaea or European limewood) although basswood (Tilia americana or American linden), works as well, may be cheaper and is often more readily available.
 The wooden blocks are drilled, tapped, fitted with an air fitting, and connected by air tubing to one or more air pumps delivering at least 1 cfm.
 The wooden air stone is placed at the bottom of a tall column of water.
 The tank water is pumped into the column, allowed to pass by the rising bubbles, and back into the tank.
 To get enough contact time with the bubble, these units can be many feet in height.